Application Visibility and Control

-Application Visibility and Control (AVC) classifies applications using deep packet inspection techniques with the Network-Based Application Recognition (NBAR) engine, and provides application-level visibility and control into Wi-Fi networks.
-After the applications are recognized, the AVC feature enables you to either drop or mark the data traffic.
+Application Visibility and Control (AVC) classifies applications using deep packet inspection techniques with the Network-Based Application Recognition (NBAR) engine, and provides application-level visibility and control (QoS) in wireless networks.
+After the applications are recognized, the AVC feature enables you to either drop, mark, or police the data traffic.

 Using AVC, we can detect more than 1000 applications.
 AVC enables you to perform real-time analysis and create policies to reduce network congestion, costly network link usage, and infrastructure upgrades.